Using the .NET diagnostic tool for troubleshooting

 Example output without issues:

-$ dd-trace check agent
+$ dd-dotnet check agent

 No Agent URL provided, using environment variables